Guide To The Best Christmas Markets In Belgium

 Each Christmas market in Belgium has its own unique appeal but overall, they all have one thing in common, the feel of stepping into a medieval fairytale…

-Get ready to be spoiled with the scent of fresh-cut pine, warm waffles, and spiced gluhwein not to mention the dazzling lights and decorated chalets that say the holidays have arrived!
+Get ready to be spoiled with the scent of fresh-cut pine, warm waffles, and spiced gluhwein, not to mention the sparkling lights and decorated chalets that say the holidays have arrived!

 Belgian Christmas Tradition

 Did you know that in Belgium there are two Christmas figures?
-I was a bit confused when I heard this but it is a fascinating tradition.
+I was a bit confused when I first heard this, but it is a fascinating Christmas tradition in Belgium.

 This makes for a busy gift-giving and festive December which would be awesome to experience as a child.